-When my daughter Britta was a toddler, she found a permanent marker that I had been using to label moving boxes.
+When my daughter Britta was a toddler, she found a Sharpie marker that I had been using to label moving boxes.
 She then proceeded to draw all over the carpet, walls, and furniture of our rental home… the day before we moved!
 You can just imagine how my husband and I reacted upon finding Britta’s masterpiece.
 Let’s just say we weren’t quite as impressed with her handy work as she was. ;-)

-Luckily, I remembered hearing somewhere that rubbing alcohol works can remove permanent marker from all kinds of surfaces.
+Luckily, I remembered hearing somewhere that rubbing alcohol can remove permanent marker from all kinds of surfaces.
 So I gave it a try, and it worked beautifully!
 That rubbing alcohol trick saved us from losing a very hefty deposit on our house.
 And I know I can’t be the only one who has stumbled upon a child drawing on walls, furniture, clothing, themselves etc. So today I’m bringing you a guide to removing permanent marker from just about anything!

-How to Remove Permanent Marker From Just About Anything
+Removing Permanent Marker From Just About Anything

 Use a towel to dab the product of your choosing onto the stain rather than rubbing it.
 Dabbing at the stain helps to make sure you’re not just working the stain further into the fibers.
 You should also put an old towel or a few paper towels between the stain and the other side of the item, to absorb the ink and keep the stain from transferring to any other part of the item.